fishjam-dev/react-native-membrane-webrtc/README.md

 const { connect, joinRoom, disconnect, error } = useMembraneServer();
 ```

 Connect to the server using the `connect` function and then join the room.
-Use user metadata to pass things like usernames. to the server.
+Use user metadata to pass things like usernames etc. to the server.
 After joining the room the user is visible to their peers and vice-versa.
-You can also pass params to the `connect` function, theses params object will be sent to the socket when the connection tries to be established.
+You can also pass connection params that will be sent to the socket when establishing the connection tries.

 ```ts
 const startServerConnection = () => {